MRaysa/AI-chatbot-client/README.md

 ## 📋 Overview

-This is the frontend application for AI Chat Boot, built with Next.js 14 App Router, React 18, TypeScript, and Tailwind CSS.
+This is the frontend application for ChatMind, built with Next.js 14 App Router, React 18, TypeScript, and Tailwind CSS.
 It provides a modern, responsive interface for AI-powered conversations with subscription management.

 ## ✨ Features